martavp/pypsa-in-prime/README.md

 16. Solution to "memory error".

 The config file should include a path to a folder where the temporal files during the solving of the network are saved.
+Best practice is to use the scratch memory:

+> tmpdir: "scratch/$SLURM_JOB_ID"

+Another option is to use your home folder:

 > tmpdir: "/home/marta/tmp"